Integralist/integralist.co.uk/content/posts/statistics-basics.md

 ![disproportionate historgram](/assets/img/disproportionate_historgram.png)

+> [!NOTE]
-> Note: we can see our first bar "0-1" spreads only one interval and "20-22" spreads only two intervals, whereas the middle bar "1-20" spreads over nineteen intervals!
+> we can see our first bar "0-1" spreads only one interval and "20-22" spreads only two intervals, whereas the middle bar "1-20" spreads over nineteen intervals!

 The problem with the above graph is that the height of the middle bar is wrong as we've set it to be as high as the frequency value itself (and the third bar is incorrect too!), which normally would be fine if the interval range were the same across all groups, but in this case it isn't the correct approach due to each group covering a different range from each other.